zushu/homework/README.md

 ## the3_part1.m

-- morphological operations (erosion, dilation, closing, opening, smoothing, gradient, bottomhat, tophat)
+- object counting with morphological operations (erosion, dilation, closing, opening, smoothing, gradient, bottomhat, tophat)
 - 5 color images, different combinations of operations have been applied to count the number of flying hot air balloons in each image.